EaglerReborn/EaglerReborn.github.io/src/plugindocs/events/addEventListener.md

 - `gui`
     Called when the Plugin Manager GUI shows up.
 No arguments passed to callback.

+- `load`
+    Called when all plugins have finished loading.

 - `update`
     Called every client tick.
 No arguments passed to callback.

 - `sendchatmessage`
     Called just before the player sends a chat message.
 Passes an object with properties:
     - `message`: String representing the chat message.
-    - `preventDefault:` Boolean representing whether or not to cancel sending the packet.
+    - `preventDefault:` Boolean representing whether or not to cancel processing the chat message.
 Default is `false`.

 - `postmotionupdate`
     Called after player motion is updated.
 No arguments passed to callback.

+- `motionupdate`
+    Called on motion update.
+    - `preventDefault`: Boolean representing whether or not to cancel sending motion updates to the server.

 - `premotionupdate`
     Called before player motion is updated.
 Passes an object with properties: